stephen-fox/finley/README.md

 # finley
-finley makes it easy to quickly decompile several .NET binaries without involving a GUI.
+finley makes it easy to quickly decompile several .NET binaries concurrently without involving a GUI.

 It does this by extending the CLI implementation of ILSpy (https://github.com/icsharpcode/ILSpy).
 ILSply is an open source .NET